putuoka/c4it-blog/content/posts/cleancode-tips/02-principle-of-least-surprise/article.md

 The solution? __Use better names__!
 It may not be simple, but luckily [there are some simple](./01-choose-meaningful-names "Clean code tip: How to choose meaningful names?") guidelines that you can follow.

-👉 Let's discuss about it [on Twitter](https://twitter.com/BelloneDavide/status/1337454097616822274) or on the comment section below!
+👉 Let's discuss it [on Twitter](https://twitter.com/BelloneDavide/status/1337454097616822274) or on the comment section below!

+🐧